 FishPath is being applied across the globe, both led by The Nature Conservancy, NOAA, CSIRO, and other members of the FishPath Network.
-FishPath case studies range from full FishPath engagements with a series of multiple workshops to trainings on the use of the FishPath tool.
+FishPath applications range from full FishPath engagements with a series of multiple workshops, to trainings on the use of the FishPath tool.

 where we work